International Reserves in Czech Republic

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The manufacturing Purchasing Managers’ Index (PMI), produced by IHS Markit, inched up from 44.9 in September to 45.0 in October.
+The manufacturing Purchasing Managers’ Index (PMI), produced by IHS Markit, jumped to 44.9 in June from 39.6 in May.